 Before unaccompanied pieces, or pieces starting with no piano intro, to strike the rhythm for the singer, two extra bars are inserted at the beginning.
 The first bar contains the initial note of the part on each beat of the bar, and the second bar is empty.

-You are here if you wish to select one or more MIDI files to help you with your practice.
-Find your voice in the table alongside the piece of music you wish to hear or load down.To hear the midi file played, just click on it.
-Depending on your browser settings the file may play at once with QuickTime, or with MediaPlayer.
+If you are using Windows, depending on your browser settings, the file may play at once with QuickTime, or with MediaPlayer.
 Or you may get a pop-up which will offer you the option to "Open" the file, or "Save" it with some warnings about safety.
-If you only wish to save the file without playing it, its better to right-click and follow the drop-down menu to the "Save" option.
-In either case, you will be asked to choose where on your computer to place it.
+If you only wish to save the file without playing it, you can right-click and follow the drop-down menu to the "Save As" option where you will be asked to choose where on your computer to place it.

 If you wish to address midi files from the Whole Works section, or files used for previous concerts click the item identified below, or choose the option to access all files.